aws-samples/serverless-patterns/lambda-s3-translate-cdk/README.md

 ### Removing the resources

-1. run `CDK Destroy <stack id>` for the specified stack that used this construct
+1. run `cdk destroy <stack id>` for the specified stack that used this construct

 ```
 git clone https://github.com/aws-samples/serverless-patterns/lambda-s3-translate-cdk